-- In a small bowl, toss the walnuts with 1/8 teaspoon cinnamon and a small pinch of salt.
-Add them to a dry skillet on medium-high heat.
-Add the maple syrup and stir to coat the walnuts.
-Stir constantly with a wooden spoon for 3-4 minutes until the nuts are toasted.
+- In a small bowl, toss the nuts with the cinnamon and salt.
+Add them to a hot skillet over medium heat.
+Add the maple syrup and stir for 3 to 4 minutes until the nuts have toasted and the syrup caramelizes.

-- Turn nuts out onto a sheet of parchment paper.
-Spread the nuts out (they’ll be hot and sticking together, so you’ll want to use two forks to unclump them instead of your hands).
-Allow nuts to cool and dry for about five minutes and then lightly chop them.
+- Turn the walnuts out onto a sheet of parchment paper.
+Spread the nuts out.
+They’ll be hot and sticking together, so you’ll want to use two forks to unclump them instead of your hands.
+Allow nuts to cool for a few minutes and then lightly chop them.

 - Combine the butter, flour, sugar, cinnamon, and prepared maple walnuts in a bowl butter in a small bowl.
 Set aside in the fridge to chill while you prepare the batter.